parthratra59/ParthRatra/README.md

 Excited to expand my horizons with:

-✔️ React Native, TypeScript, and PostgreSQL.
+✔️ Next.js, TypeScript, and PostgreSQL.

-✔️ Crafting mobile apps 📱
+✔️ Crafting Web-Application apps 📱

-✔️ Exploring the realm of AR 🌟

 ## 🌐 Connect With me: